 Even on the most brain-dead simple projects with gobs of extra compute power these numbers are important.
 If you don't measure ISR behavior you'll never improve your ability to estimate real-time response.
 Does that code take a microsecond or a millisecond?
 The numbers will vary hugely depending on a lot of factors, but those who make a practice of taking this data will at least have a sense of what to expect; those who don't will be clueless.

 Sometimes people complain that these questions are too hard to answer.
 An ISR might take a few microseconds, or much more than that, depending on what is going on in the system.
 Cache misses, pipeline stalls, and preemption by higher-priority interrupts will alter the results.
-But that's exactly why we need these numbers, so we can bound the system's operation to insure it will always behave correctly.
+But that's exactly why we need these numbers, so we can bound the system's operation to ensure it will always behave correctly.
 And it's not hard to instrument the code to use an oscilloscope to get quite precise measurements.
 Heck, modern scopes don't even make you count boxes and multiply by the time base setting anymore.
 My Agilent will compute min, max and even the standard deviation of the displayed data.

 The firmware community doesn't seem to have the same focus on numbers shared by most other engineering disciplines.
 In electronics we carefully access everything: is a 5% resistor OK here?
 What tempco should it be?
 Yeah, we need 10 uF, but we know an applied bias reduces an MLCC capacitor's rating, so what part should we select?